Hormonal Treatment Improves Ten-Year Survival in High-Risk Prostate Cancer Patients Treated with Radiotherapy

 Radiation After Surgery Helps Prostate Cancer Patients Live Longer, June 2004

-Information on this website is not intended as medical advice nor to be taken as such.
+Information on this web site is not intended as medical advice nor to be taken as such.
 Consult qualified physicians specializing in the treatment of prostate cancer.
 Neither the editors nor the publisher accepts any responsibility for the accuracy of the information or consequences from the use or misuse of the information contained on this website.

 Wear blue Prostate Cancer Awareness ribbon!
 About Us | Site Archive | Content Policy/Disclaimer | Privacy Policy